ga-curriculum/intermediate-python-for-scripting-lab/control-flow-and-looping/README.md

 **Learning objective:** By the end of this lesson, students will be able to use advanced conditional statements and iterations.

+## Setup

+Create a new file named <code class="filepath">control_flow.py</code> in your <code class="filepath">intermediate-python-for-scripting-lab</code> directory.
+This file will contain all the code for this exercise.

-# Exercises
+## Exercises

+1. Write a function with a logical name of your choice.
+It should:
+   - Take a number as input.
-1. Write a function that checks if a given number is prime using a for loop and appropriate conditional statements.
+   - Check if the number is a prime number using a for loop and appropriate conditional statements.

+2. Write a function with a logical name of your choice.
+It should:
+   - Take a dictionary as input.
-2. Create a dictionary.
-Write a loop that iterates through the dictionary and prints both the key and the value for each item.
-Explore different ways to iterate (e.g., using `.items()`, `.keys()`, `.values()`).
+   - Write a loop that iterates through the dictionary and prints both the key and the value for each item.
+   - Optionally, explore different ways to iterate (for example, using `.items()`, `.keys()`, and `.values()`).

+3. Write a function with a logical name of your choice.
+It should:
+   - Take a number as input.
+   - Include error handling to ensure the number provided is a positive integer.
-3. Write a program that uses a `while` loop to print numbers from 1 to `n`, where `n` is provided by the user.
-Include error handling to ensure `n` is a positive integer.
+   - Use a `while` loop to print numbers from `1` to `n`, where `n` is the number provided by the user.